 There is a rare disease called synesthesia, and in the most common form of this very rare disease, individuals will associate different colors with certain letters or numbers.
 They are usually in flashes of colored light that flare across the mind.
 We will give you the low down on what color psychology is, how it is used, and what different colors can predict for your behavior.

 At the moment, the main users of the psychology behind colors are those who are marketing to us, but the field is growing and very soon many industries will be better able to harness it.
 At the moment, it is used heavily in marketing as a tool to make people more susceptible to the marketers’ claims.
 It is a particularly interesting field of study to actual psychologists, who often use colors to induce a feeling of calm in their patients.
-It can also be used by designers, to give their clients whatever feeling they want at their homes.
+It can also be used by designers, to give their clients whatever feeling they want while they work from home.
 All of these people put this psychology to good use, but the main users are marketers, trying to infiltrate our buying habits.

 What Is It?